Back to E-commerce Dictionary

 Examples of Product Data Interoperability

-• 3A PIM system feeding rich product descriptions to a content management system (CMS) that then publishes them to a blog and a product detail page, retaining all formatting.
+• 3A PIM system sends product descriptions to a CMS.
+The CMS then publishes that content to a blog and product pages while keeping the layout consistent.

-• 4Synchronizing product ratings and reviews from a UGC platform back into the PIM and then out to all e-commerce channels.
+• 4Customer reviews from a third-party platform flow into a PIM system.
+The PIM then pushes those ratings out to all e-commerce stores.

 How WISEPIM Helps